dsp2003/clef/README.md

 As you probably know, not all players are happy with the changes that were made to the game in comparison with Koala builds.
 Although many new things were added, a lot of the aspects were nerfed or removed altogether, which turned the game into dumb lifeless punishing neverending grind.

-This mod is my attempt to address and revert these changes in Giraffe builds to certain degree, as well as introduce other balance tweaks, enhancements and a good portion of entirely new content. ;)
+This mod is my attempt to address and revert these changes in Giraffe builds to certain degree, as well as introduce other balance tweaks, enhancements and a good portion of entirely new content. ;) It also addresses the poor game's performance on relatively slow hardware and attempts to improve it.

 Starting from Version 6, CLeF also incorporates work by other awesome people.
 See the full list of mods and their authors at the end of the description.